Application | Rules| W9 Form| Release Form | Calcutta Sign Up

 If there is a dispute of any kind, the decision of the Tournament Director is final.

 The tournament director reserves the right to implement his discretion at any time during the tournament as it may apply to the rules or any other circumstance that should arise during the course of the tournament series.

-- Checks for the winning teams will be made out to the person listed on the 2017 Wild West Application.
+- Checks for the winning teams will be made out to the person on team that filled out the W9 Form

-- W9’s for all winnings over $599 will also be made out to the person listed on the check that was written for the team’s winnings.
+- 1099’s for all winnings over $599 will also be made out to the person listed on the check that was written for the team’s winnings.

 - If a team loses their check, they will be charged a fee of $35 in order for a new check to be written.

 - The Lady Angler award is given to the highest winning team that has a lady angler on its team.
 The lady angler does not have to catch the fish but must be a registered angler on the team and must have been on board tournament day when the fish was caught.

 - Youth Angler award is given to the highest winning team that has a youth angler 15 years old or younger on its team.
 The youth angler does not have to catch the fish but must be a registered angler on the team and must have been on board tournament day when the fish was caught.